terahlunah/likanu/README.md

 # Likanu Keyboard for Windows

-This keyboard layout tries to make it easy to write [Kokanu](https://www.kokanu.com/) in the [Likanu](https://www.kokanu.com/en/docs/likanu) abugida
+This keyboard layout tries to make it easy to write [Kokanu](https://www.kokanu.com/) in the [Likanu](https://www.kokanu.com/en/docs/likanu) abugida by reusing qwerty muscle memory whenever possible.

 ---

 ## Mapping

 Consonants characters `ʜ ʌ x ɕ ʋ ɞ ƨ ɤ ɵ` are mapped the the corresponding consonant `p t k w l m n s h`.

 Vowel diacritic/character `ȷ ı ʃ ſ` are mapped to the coresponding vowels `e i o u`.

-The null consonant `o` is mapped to "default vowel" `a`.
+The null consonant `o` is mapped to the "default vowel" `a`.

-The coda diacritic `᷆◌` is added to a consonant by typing `d` after the consonant.
+The coda diacritic `᷆◌` (-n) is added to a consonant by typing `d` after the consonant.

 ### Example